SONSAZANG/UE5-LevelSelector-Plugin/README.md

 Open `.uproject` and enable the plugin
 `Edit > Plugins > Installed > LevelSelector` → Check and restart editor

+### 3. Add Map to Required Path
+For the plugin to work properly, make sure your maps are placed in the following folder:
+/Game/Content/Maps/

+The plugin currently looks for maps only in this path, so please create the folder if it doesn’t exist and place your map files there.
+Custom map path configuration is not supported yet, but may be added in future updates.

 ---

 ## 📁 Basic Structure